[Update]: This post was updated on July 28, 2022 to reflect the latest developments in the Microsoft Purview compliance

 - Settings has three sections.
 While first two can be modified in a standard eDiscovery case, the third (Search & analytics) gives some extra options.
 Case information tab allows manager to modify basic case information, like name, number, description and status.
 Access & permissions gives an option to add or remove users in charge of the case.
 Search & analytics is where the best part is.

 The Search & analytics section gives you options which can potentially speed up the discovery process.
 For example:

-Near-duplicates detection significantly decreases the amount of documents and threads exported for revision.
+Near duplicates / email threading significantly decreases the amount of documents and threads exported for revision.
 So when someone replies to an email which is a “hit” eDiscovery will not return 20 consequent emails, but only one conversation.
 Optical Character Recognition allows Microsoft 365 to find text in graphical files to add it to a Review Set later on.
 OCR supports GIF, JPG,PNG and TIFF.

 eDiscovery (Premium) also makes use of machine learning mechanisms to limit search results to items which are most probably relevant to the case.
 The system can be trained by accessing a certain review set, clicking the Analytics icon and choosing Manage predictive coding from drop-down menu.

 How to run an eDiscovery (Premium) case

-In the next article, How to create an Advanced eDiscovery case, I present how to run an Advanced eDiscovery case and make use of all the premium features mentioned in the article above.
+In the next article, How to create an eDiscovery (Premium) case, I present how to run an eDiscovery (Premium) case and make use of all the premium features mentioned in the article above.
 Be sure to read it if you want to see the premium features in action.